danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 ### FHIR integration

-- Sync to FHIR will be optional and configurable.
+- Sync to FHIR will be configurable.
 - Async events to to create FHIR resource.
 - DICOM service will be the master for ImagingStudy resourceType.
-We will have s service Indentity with write access to edit ImagingStidy
+We will have s service Indentity with write access to edit ImagingStudy
 - Patient, Practitioner and Encounter ResourceType: Default FHIR service is the master.
 Configurable.
 - Delete?